-CBCCF uses a wide range of automated reports and data collection methods to identify systemic and programmatic trends, strengths, areas in need of improvement.
-Examples of CBCCF data collection are listed below:
+Embrace Families utilizes a wide range of automated reports and data collection methods to identify systemic and programmatic trends, strengths, areas in need of improvement.
+Examples of data collection are listed below:

 - Performance Measures

-- CBCCF Argos reports (include outcome, practice, and compliance reports)
+- Argos reports (include outcome, practice, and compliance reports)

 - Case Record Reviews

 - Risk Management Data

 - Client Survey and Outcome Data

 - Operations and Management Information and Data

 - Department of Children and Families "CBC Scorecard"

-Data is collected daily and automated reports are sent or otherwise provided to the CBCCF Board, CBCCF staff, and CBCCF contracted network provide.
+Data is collected daily and automated reports are sent or otherwise provided to the Embrace Families Board, Embrace Families staff, and Embrace Families contracted network providers.
 Reports include the following types:

-Performance reports- The focus of these reports is to address performance as it relates to the outcomes set forth in CBCCF contract with the Florida Department of Children and Families.
-These reports are located in FSFN reporting environment and posted to the Florida Center for Child Welfare Excellence; they are also reported monthly to the Board, CBCCF, and the network (example of reports: child's length of stay, adoption finalizations, re-abuse during service provision, and the percent of children reunified within 12 months of removal).

-- Compliance reports: These reports are sent as a tickler to the network providers in order to ensure compliance with program requirements.
-These reports are automated daily or weekly (examples of reports: new psychotropic medications entered, AFCAR errors, children needing to be seen, and children exiting OHLC and requiring an exit interview). - Contract/Strategic Plan: These reports were developed by CBCCF to monitor progress with goals set forth in the strategic plan, to monitor practice implementation, and contract performance.
-The reports are provided monthly to the CBCCF Board, CBCCF Staff, and CBCCF network.
-(Example of these reports: number of case assigned to a case manager, etc.) - Surveys- CBCCF distributes numerous surveys throughout the fiscal year (examples include: foster /adoptive parent, client, stakeholder, employee), this information is reviewed and outcomes are reported in a manner established by the CEO.
+- Performance reports- The focus of these reports is to address performance as it relates to the outcomes set forth in the Embrace Families contract with the Florida Department of Children and Families.
+These reports are located in FSFN reporting environment and posted to the Florida Center for Child Welfare; they are also reported monthly to the Board, Embrace Families leadership, and the network (examples of Embrace Families reports: child's length of stay, adoption finalizations, re-abuse during service provision, and the percent of children reunified within 12 months of removal). - Compliance reports: These reports are sent as a tickler to the network providers in order to ensure compliance with program requirements.
+These reports are automated daily or weekly (examples of reports: new psychotropic medications entered, AFCAR errors, children needing to be seen, and children exiting OHLC and requiring an exit interview). - Contract/Strategic Plan: These reports were developed by Embrace Families to monitor progress with goals set forth in the strategic plan, to monitor practice implementation, and contract performance.
+The reports are provided monthly to the Embrace Families Board, Staff, and Embrace Families network.
+(Example of these reports: number of caseworkers assigned to a case, etc.) - Surveys: Embrace Families distributes numerous surveys throughout the fiscal year (examples include: foster/adoptive parent, client, stakeholder, employee), this information is reviewed and outcomes are reported in a manner established by the CEO/COO.
+Embrace Families completed pilot testing of a customer thermometer (thumbs up or down) regarding the home visit between case manager and foster parent from the view of both parties.
+This will be implemented system wide in the near future and expansion to relative/nonrelatives is in planning stages.
+Likewise Embrace Families has implemented a K12 employee satisfaction survey and will be using results to increase staff engagement.